cosmosgame/save-the-world/content/cleaning-up/hakomi.md

 ## Mind/Body

 "Where do you feel it in your body?"
 This is the classic Hakomi question.
 I've asked my partner this question so many times it now has become a joke between us, and it is on the list of questions I never get to ask her again.
 But healing starts when we connect back to our body.
 Hakomi sessions get people to notice what is happening in our bodies.
-Mindfulness takes us to what is happening right now but then we want to know where do we feel it?
+Where are you feeling this sadness?
 Your heart?
 There is a pain there?
 It feels like a hand gripping too hard?
 OK, as much as you are able to please let yourself really feel that gripping hand.
-And then we deepen into that without knowing before hand exactly it is going to lead us, but trusting that the body knows.
+And then we deepen into that without knowing where it is going to lead us, just trusting that the body knows.

 ## Organicity